-Admittedly my top 5 list is rather a mainstream one and I’m fine with that.
+Admittedly my top 6 list is rather a mainstream one and I’m fine with that.
 What’s the point in choosing obscure directors just to be different when you don’t admire their work nearly as much?
-No doubt there’ll be some wanky gorilla tits who don’t understand the meaning of subjectivity and who will undoubtedly think “HOW CAN YOU BE SERIOUS AND NOT HAVE *So and so* ON YOUR LIST?”
-Or even worse the kind of raging donkey chudd who turns their nose up at someone who doesn’t lick the proverbial bellend of Fellini or Bergman as if it’s some sort of elite club.
+No doubt there’ll be someone who don’t understand the meaning of subjectivity and who will undoubtedly think “HOW CAN YOU BE SERIOUS AND NOT HAVE *So and so* ON YOUR LIST?”
+Or even worse the kind of snob who turns their nose up at someone who doesn’t lick the proverbial bellend of Fellini or Bergman as if it’s some sort of elite club.

 Of course it’s all completely opinion and there is no “best” of anything.
 Go on ANY film director’s IMDB page, even the most highly praised ones and guaranteed there will be at least one person claiming they are a hack, grossly overrated or just plain rubbish!
 No-one needs to understand why anyone does or likes anything, you just need to accept it.

 My list is rather an unfair one as there are TONS of directors who I admire just as much as these 5….and let me tell you, it was a tough choice.
 In fact any of the following names could very well be interchanged with the name in my main list but in saying that there’s nothing wrong with some honourable mentions –

 Stanley Kubrick (Even Tougher!)

 Sergio Leone (Actually don’t know why he isn’t on the list!)